Slow Cooker Beef Roast

 FAQ

-- Can I skip searing the meat?
+- Can I skip searing the roast first?

 Serving Suggestions